deepakjois/ytt-mcp/README.md

 # ytt-mcp: YouTube Transcript MCP Server

-MCP Server to fetch transcripts for YouTube transcripts.
+MCP Server to fetch transcripts for YouTube videos.

 ## Installing and Running
 The most convenient way to install and run is to use [uv](https://docs.astral.sh/uv/) and then invoke the package using `uvx`